 Place the potato directly on the oven rack in a preheated oven.
 Place a baking sheet (I put a piece of aluminum foil) on the lower rack (below the potatoes) to catch any drippings.

 45 minutes at 375 degrees F.

 90 minutes at 300 degrees F.

-a lower temperature than in a regular oven to achieve the same results.
+Convection ovens cook up to 20% faster than regular ovens.
+Also, the food in a convection oven is cooked at a lower temperature than in a regular oven to achieve the same results.